walkabilly/chep801_usask/Data Work/Week6_data_work_R.md

 ```

-If there is no zero-cell across A and L, proceeed to next step, creating *Y*.
+If there is no zero-cell across A and L, proceed to the next step, creating *Y*.

 ```r
 # Create a third variable (fake confounder) from the outcome and exposure